 Most professional anthropologists find employment as teachers and researchers in colleges and universities.
 However, a major in anthropology provides the student with a unique liberal arts background bridging the humanities, social, earth, biological, and chemical sciences, which leads to many other professional opportunities outside of teaching and research.

-Students with scholarly promise are encouraged to write an honors thesis under the direction of a departmental faculty member in the spring of their senior year.
+Students with scholarly promise are encouraged to write an honors thesis under the direction of an anthropology faculty member in the spring of their senior year.
 This thesis can be part of an Anthropology Honors Major (see below), although students who are not enrolled in University Honors may also write an honors thesis.

 |Degree Requirements||Credit Hours|